 Assets and liabilities are recognised in the balance sheet when it is probable that the expected future economic benefits will flow to the Group and the cost or value can be measured with sufficient reliability.
 Income is recognised in the income statement when an increase in future economic potential related to an increase in an asset or a decrease of a liability has arisen, the size of which can be measured reliably.
-Expenses are recognised when a decrease in the economic potential related to a decrease in an asset or an increase of a liability has arisen, the size of which can be measured with sufficient reliability.
+Expenses are recognised when a decrease in the economic potential related to a decrease of a liability has arisen, the size of which can be measured or an increase of a liability has arisen, the size of which can be measured or an increase of a liability has arisen, the size of which can be measured with sufficient reliability.